Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 Compare your current policy against alternatives

 Use our compare tool to find policies at the same tier level with better pricing or inclusions.
-Focus on equivalent or lower cover to protect your waiting periods.
+Staying at the same or lower tier protects your waiting period history.

 2

-Check which waiting periods you have already served on your current policy.
-Contact your fund or log into your member portal to get a waiting period clearance summary.
+Contact your fund or log into your member portal to get a waiting period clearance summary and see how much of your extras annual limits you have used this year.

 3